Guidelines for transportation of wheelchairs and scooters

 - Check in 3 hours prior to departure to allow sufficient time for safe handling of your equipment

 - Wheelchairs or other battery-powered mobility aids may be carried as checked baggage when:

 - Battery is securely attached to the wheelchair or mobility aid

 - No damaged or leaking batteries

-- We will disassemble electric/battery powered mobility aids where required
+- We will disassemble and pack electric/battery powered mobility aids where required

-- On arrival, we will deliver your personal mobility aid to the aircraft door (where facilities/Customs regulations permit) or as promptly as possible.
+- On arrival, where required, we unpack and reassemble your personal mobility aid and deliver it to the aircraft door (where facilities/Customs regulations permit) or as promptly as possible.